Skip to content

 10. Enable audit retention

-The kit’s AuditRetentionJob is opt-in.
+The kit’s AuditRetentionJob is opt-in (Enabled defaults to false).
 Without it, the audit table grows forever.
 Configure:

 {